-Who: California Legislature, Councils of Governments, Regional Water Quality Control Boards, local governments, and stormwater programs sponsors for projects if specific protection measures are implemented that exceed minimum federal, state, regional, and local requirements to protect the Estuary.
+Who: California Legislature, Councils of Governments, Regional Water Quality Control Boards, local governments, and stormwater programs

+What: Develop market-based incentives, such as density bonuses, fast-track permit processing, or property tax and utility rate reductions, to encourage protection and restoration of the Estuary.
+For example, these incentives would be available to developers and project sponsors for projects if specific protection measures are implemented that exceed minimum federal, state, regional, and local requirements to protect the Estuary.
 Incentives should encourage the use of alternative development techniques that contribute to the maintenance and restoration of the natural hydrologic system, including the floodplain.